osc2nuke/BreadBuilder/README.md

 BreadBuilder for oscommerce admin

 Depanding on the breadbuilder settings your output will be auto-generated.
-BreadBuilder for osCommerce is based on: [Laravel Voyager](https://laravelvoyager.com/)
+BreadBuilder for osCommerce is based on the idea from : [Laravel Voyager](https://laravelvoyager.com/)

 The breadbuilder allows you to create layouts based on :